-If your site is associated with an Analytics web property you don’t recognize (and don’t want), it may be because another site owner associated the site with an Analytics web property you don’t own.
+If your site is associated with an Analytics property you don’t recognize (and don’t want), it may be because another site owner associated the site with an Analytics property you don’t own.
 In this case, you can delete the association and create a new one.

-Webmaster Tools data may differ from the data displayed in other tools, such as Google Analytics.
+Search Console data may differ from the data displayed in other tools, such as Google Analytics.
 Possible reasons for this include:

 - Some tools define "keywords" differently.
 For example: